YYJ1anG/MFPSNet/README.md

 ## MFPSNet

-This repository contains the code for paper "Multi-Prior Learning via Neural Architecture Search for Blind Face Restoration".
+This repository contains the code for the blind face restoration paper "Multi-Prior Learning via Neural Architecture Search for Blind Face Restoration."
+This paper searches the optimal network for blind face restoration and utilizes multiple facial priors in one network by neural network architecure.
+The code for searching, retraining, and testing is included in this repo.
+We also embed the searched architectures in the code for more convenience.

 ## Requirements